What to Do After Receiving Your I-797C Notice: Ultimate Step-by-Step Guide for Success

 Get free and fast advice via WhatsApp for any questions you have!

-Contact Us on WhatsApp- Check the notice immediately for appointment details.
+• Check the notice immediately upon receipt for all appointment details and instructions.

-- Mark the date and time on multiple calendars or devices.
+• Mark the date and time on multiple calendars or digital devices to ensure you don’t miss the appointment.

-- Contact USCIS promptly if you need to reschedule or cannot attend.
+• Contact USCIS promptly if you need to reschedule or cannot attend, following the exact procedures outlined in your notice.

 Preparing for Biometrics or Interviews

 What is the next step after receiving I-797C?
 Preparation is key!
-Think of it as gearing up for a critical legal meeting where confidence and organization are paramount.
+Think of it as gearing up for a critical legal meeting where confidence, organization, and attention to detail are paramount.
 To help you get ready, consider the following checklist:

 Looking for in-depth legal counsel?
 Call us or visit our contact page to schedule a paid consultation.